 Guitar and bass

 From Sacramento, CA, Eric taught in the two-year old room at Step One School in Berkeley, CA for 20 years.
-He currently teaches private music lessons from his home in Lincoln City, OR.
+He founded Your Song My Song with Jaime Lee and Rainbow in 2011.
+Eric currently teaches music to young children at St. James Santiago School in Lincoln City, Oregon as well as remote private music lessons for guitar, bass, ukulele, and piano.
 Eric loves being outside in the sun at the beach and just wants to play music, spoil his cat, and eat yummy vegan food all the time.

 Rainbow rubin